danielcregg/acpad-project-template/README.md

 ## Application Function

 Discuss, in detail, what the application does.
-Add a screenshot image of the application in use (See example of image added below).
+Add a screenshot image of the application in use.

 ## Running the Application